 Views of national identity differ less by age in Central, Eastern Europe than in Western Europe

-But in Central and Eastern Europe, there often are no such divides between young adults and older people.
-Indeed, in many countries in this part of Europe, people of different ages are about equally likely to say that Christianity, birthplace and ancestry are important to national identity.
+Central and Eastern Europeans of different ages are about equally likely to say that Christianity, birthplace and ancestry are important to national identity.